 Educational:

-1) To give an idea of the historical past of the region, the traditions and customs of its people, the relationship of different peoples living in this region, the interaction of man and the environment.
+1) Give an idea of the historical past of the region, the traditions and customs of its people, the relationship of different peoples living in this region, the interaction of man and the environment.

-2) To form the child's performing skills in the field of singing, movement, playing music.
+2) To develop the child’s performance skills in the areas of singing, movement, and music playing.

-To develop and maintain interest in various aspects of the past and present region.
+Develop and maintain interest in various aspects of the past and present of the region.

 To promote the development of logical thinking, observation, attention, imagination, fantasy, and creative initiative in children.